JWST-TST High Contrast: Medium-resolution spectroscopy reveals a carbon-rich circumplanetary disk around the young accreting exoplanet Delorme 1 AB b: Discussion

-The spectrum of the circumbinary companion Delorme\,1\,AB\,b resembles those of inner disks around more massive and isolated objects, such as brown dwarfs (BDs), very low-mass stars (VLMS; <0.3 M$\odot$), but also young T Tauri stars.
-Most of these objects, recently observed with MIR spectroscopy, are younger than the Delorme\,1 system, except for the disk around the J0446B, which is of comparable age ($\sim$30–45 Myr; \citealt{long_first_2025}).\\
+The spectrum of the circumbinary companion Delorme\,1\,AB\,b resembles those of inner disks around more massive and isolated objects, such as BDs, VLMS (<0.3 M$\odot$), but also young T Tauri stars.
+Most of these objects, recently observed with MIR spectroscopy, are younger than the Delorme\,1 system, except for the disk around the J0446B, which is of comparable age ($\sim$30–45 Myr; \citealt{long_first_2025}).

 Similar to these BD and VLMS disks, the CPD of Delorme\,1\,AB\,b shows consistent detections of HCN and C$_2$H$_2$ \citep{arabhavi_minds2_2025}, although it exhibits lower and cooler dust content and a more limited set of detectable hydrocarbons — even when compared to J0446B.
 Overall, Delorme\,1\,AB\,b exhibits a more limited hydrocarbon inventory than BD and VLMS disks, with no detections of other species such as C$_4$H$_2$ and C$_6$H$_6$, which are now commonly observed with MIRI/MRS in isolated BDs and VLMSs \citep[e.g.,][]{tabone_rich_2023}.
 Given the faintness of this CPD relative to VLMS and BD disks, the line-to-continuum sensitivity is reduced.
 However, this alone cannot account for the more limited molecular inventory observed.
 For instance, TWA\,27\,A (also known as 2M\,1207\,A), which shows a similarly low continuum flux level \citep{patapis_jwstmiri_2025}, exhibits a significantly richer hydrocarbon spectrum.
-This comparison shows that the simpler chemical composition seen in the CPD around Delorme\,1\,AB\,b is not only a consequence of lower S/N on the continuum, but rather reflects intrinsic differences in the disk chemistry.
+This comparison shows that the simpler chemical composition seen in the CPD around Delorme\,1\,AB\,b is not only a consequence of lower $S/N$ on the continuum, but rather reflects intrinsic differences in the disk chemistry.

 More surprisingly, no oxygen-bearing molecules are detected in the CPD around Delorme\,1\,AB\,b, with the absence of H$_2$O emission consistent with findings by \citet{arabhavi_minds_2025}, who report that C$_2$H$_2$ emission dominates over water in disks around VLMSs and BDs compared to those around T Tauri stars.
 This contrasts especially with young T Tauri stars, which typically exhibit water-rich spectra \citep[e.g.][]{carr_organic_2008, carr_organic_2011, pontoppidan_spitzer_2010, salyk_spitzer_2011, salyk_high-resolution_2019, banzatti_depletion_2017, banzatti_jwst_2023, banzatti_water_2025}.